Fix: Error retrieving information from server [DF-DLA-15]

 Once you have turned off the Private DNS, you can try downloading or updating apps from the Google Play Store again to see if the error is resolved.

 A bad update can also cause Google Play to malfunction.
-Although updates are supposed to fix bugs and introduce new features, sometimes there is a bug in an update itself.
+Although updates are intended to fix bugs and introduce new features, sometimes a bug occurs within an update itself.
 In such a case, check for a new update.
-If there isn’t any, uninstalling the recent update is the best solution.
-Here is how you can uninstall updates for Google Play Store:
+If one is not available, uninstalling the recent update is the best solution.
+Here is how you can uninstall updates for the Google Play Store:

-1. Go to Settings and tap on Apps/Apps Management/Application Manager.
+1. Go to Settings and tap on Apps, Apps Management, or Application Manager.

 Tap on Apps/Apps Management